About Branch Logic

 Participants who answer “Yes” to the question “Do you own an E-Book reader?” will be shown the E-Book Current Customers block.Qtip: Click the minus sign on the top left of the branch to collapse the items beneath it and save space.

 The survey flow represents the order that respondents will move through your survey.
 Each time someone takes the survey, they move through the flow top-to-bottom and left-to-right.
 When a respondent reaches a branch in the survey flow, they will follow that branch until they reach a condition that they do not meet, or until they reach an end of survey element.

 Each respondent taking this survey will start with the Introduction and Demographics blocks of questions.
 After, males who are under 18 years old will be directed out of the survey.
 Everyone else will then continue to the E-Book Current Customers block.

-When a respondent reaches this point in the survey and clicks the next button, the Branch Logic condition will be assessed.
-If they meet the condition (they are male under 18 years old), they will be directed to the End of Survey element and their survey will terminate.
+When a respondent reaches this point in the survey and clicks the next button, the branch logic condition will be assessed.
+If they meet the condition (they are male under 18 years old), they will be directed to the end of furvey element and their survey will terminate.
 Those who do not meet the condition will continue to the next element in the survey flow.